Rachel York: Television

 She also has many credits in television, including appearances on Reba, Frasier, Arli$$, Spin City, The Naked Truth, Diagnosis: Murder, and also provides the voices of Bitty on Higglytown Heroes and Circe on Justice League Unlimited.
 In 2008, she also guest starred on an episode of Hannah Montana, playing Isis on the episode Yet Another Side of Me.
 York filmed for the TV series Power in 2015 and is featured in Episode 7 "You're Not the Man" as Tina Schulman.
 She was also guest starred in Frasier as Dinah or "Officer Nasty" in the episode "To Thine Old Self Be True" (Season 7, Episode 20).
 In 2017, she starred in The Mick, The Implant episode as Dr. Goodby.

-Singing
+Recording

 York released her debut album Let's Fall in Love in early 2005, produced by Tor Hyams under the HyLo Entertainment label and was exclusively distributed by Barnes and Noble.
-She can also be heard on the Cast recordings of City of Angels, Victor/Victoria, The Scarlet Pimpernel: Encore!, Dessa Rose, Putting It Together, Summer of '42, the soundtrack of Billy Bathgate, and recordings of Opal and Celebration of Life.
+She can also be heard on the cast recordings of City of Angels, Victor/Victoria, The Scarlet Pimpernel: Encore!, Dessa Rose, Putting It Together, Summer of '42, the soundtrack of Billy Bathgate, and recordings of Opal and Celebration of Life.

 Personal life

 She married actor Ayal Miodovnik on July 20, 2010; the couple met while acting together in a stage production in 2003.
-They have a daughter, Olivia (born 2011).
+Their daughter Olivia was born in 2011.